staeglis/HPOlib2/hpolib/container/README.md

 https://singularity.lbl.gov/install-linux

 ## Config options
-There are some new configurations that can be adjusted:
+There are some new configuration options that can be adjusted:
-* `socket_dir`: The folder there the unix socket will be stored.
+* `socket_dir`: The folder where the unix socket will be stored.
 It's used for the communication between server and client.
 So the folder has to be accessible inside and outside the container.
-* `image_dir`: The folder there the singularity images will be stored.
+* `image_dir`: The folder where the singularity images will be stored.
 Singularity can be restricted to run images only from certain paths.
 In this case this config option should be adjusted accordingly.
 * `image_source`: The base source path of the singularity images.
-Has only to be adjusted if you want to test your own images.
+It must be adjusted only if you want to test your own images.
 * `use_global_data`: The benchmark container can provide needed data files.
-In this case they will be used by default.
+In this case the container files will be used by default.
 If you want to use the data dir defined in `data_dir`, you have to set `use_global_data=False`.
-* `pyro_connect_max_wait`: The benchmark server needs some time for getting ready, so benchmark client will wait for it.
+* `pyro_connect_max_wait`: The benchmark server needs a while for getting ready, so benchmark client will wait for it.
 In case of problems the client could wait forever.
-For avoid this, there exist a time limit.
+For avoiding this, there is a time limit.

 # How can I build my own container?
 For providing a new benchmark as container, you have to write a client class and